 Alternative treatments may help to relieve your symptoms of OAB.
 Most are very safe.
 There is help available if you suffer from OAB – the key is finding the right combination of therapies that works best for you.

-Read more about treatments for overactive bladder over at NewLifeOutlook.
+Read more about alternative therapies and treatments for overactive bladder over at NewLifeOutlook.